-Rachael: I started my career in sales going door to door selling office supplies, printing, and promotional products.
-After grinding for 6 years in that space, I transitioned to a much better fitting fast-paced technology environment, joining Groupon as an outside sales representative in Chicago.
-I spent a little over 5 years at Groupon growing from an IC to a Divisional Sales Manager, then Regional Sales Director, and ending my tenure as the VP of Travel for Groupon Getaways.
-I spent the last year and a half growing the Provider network for Outcome Health; and just began my next chapter as the General Manager of the real estate company, Compass, here in Chicago in February.
+Rachael: I started my career in sales going door to door selling office supplies, printing and promotional products.
+After grinding for six years in that space, I transitioned to a much better fitting fast-paced technology environment, joining Groupon as an outside sales representative in Chicago.
+I spent a little over five years at Groupon growing from an individual contributor to a Divisional Sales Manager, then Regional Sales Director, and ending my tenure as the VP of Travel for Groupon Getaways.
+I spent a year and a half growing the Provider network for Outcome Health.
+Currently, I'm the Regional President of Compass.

 Sales Assembly: What's your biggest accomplishment in sales or sales leadership?